$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Limitations and Future Work

 \textbf{Training Acceleration.} Our current implementation of the mixed ODE-SDE rollout is simplistic in Flow-SDE, \ie, it randomly selects one denoising step as an SDE step, while all other steps remain ODE steps.
 We posit that future investigations into mixed ODE-SDE rollouts, leveraging advances in accelerating flow-based image generation \citep{li2025mixgrpo, he2025tempflow, liu2025flowgrpo, li2025branchgrpo}, could further enhance Flow-SDE, leading to faster training and improved performance.

-\textbf{Generalization.} Our experiments in the Maniskill OOD tests indicate that the semantic generalization capabilities of the SFT and RL models remain limited.
-We aim to investigate and improve this issue in future studies.
+\textbf{Generalization.} Maniskill OOD tests indicate that the semantic generalization of SFT and RL models remains limited.
+To address this, future work will leverage RL to enhance robustness by training on more diverse task distributions and varied linguistic instructions, thereby fostering better cross-task adaptability.

-\textbf{Real-world Experiment.} Our current experiments are evaluated solely in simulated environments, lacking empirical validation in a physical system.
-We plan to extend this research by applying our RL methodology to real-world tasks in the future.